 This week: The beginning of the week started with a rejection slip.
 Enough said, but it started the week with a bang.
 Then, it got quiet because I’m in a phase of writing that is quietly pondering.
 So while I blog a film review, a poem here or there, other things are on my radar that I’m silently working on slowly but surely.
 The quiet voice of the “muse” as they call inspiration stirs in the sounds of silence.

-Yesterday I wanted to try something different.
-I mean, in terms of submitting to a publisher who has accepted two but also rejected quite a few other submissions of mine.
-Trying something different was my Plan B.
+Yesterday I wanted to try something different, in terms of submitting to a publisher, who has accepted two, but also rejected quite a few other submissions of mine.
+But I recalled today that the publisher had told me a little while ago that they wanted submissions based on the harder passages.
+Only those passages.
+Let me keep on going with that then…

 Despite the rejections (aw shucks) of the fiction and poetry, I must love blogging and have a hunger for projects of writing.